MISTER SIZE 64mm Condoms

 Wearing a larger size condom may feel as uncomfortable as wearing a smaller size.
 You won’t feel constricted, but the loose latex or synthetic material around your penis will reduce sensitivity and have an overall negative effect on condom usage.

 A condom that's too loose may also slip off during use.
-Whilst it is unlikely you’ll lose a condom inside your partner’s vagina (the condom can’t go deeper than the cervix and it is usually easy to retrieve and remove), such an incident will leave you unprotected against pregnancy and sexually transmitted infections.
+Whilst it is unlikely you’ll lose a condom inside your partner (the condom can’t go deeper than the cervix and it is usually easy to retrieve and remove), such an incident will leave you unprotected against pregnancy and sexually transmitted infections.

-Once you feel it, insert a second finger and pull gently toward your vaginal opening.
+Once you feel it, insert a second finger and pull gently toward your opening.
 If you can’t reach deep enough, your partner may use the same method to search for the condom and gently pull it out.

 If neither you nor your partner are able to pull the condom out, a nurse or doctor may have to step in.
 This is often the case with extra-lubricated condoms or if you have used abundant intimate lubricant during intercourse.